Project Mercury: Pilot accommodations

+Despite the lessons learnt from the U2 program, which also utilized a pressure suit, initially no urine collection device was included for the Mercury astronauts.
+An inquiry on the subject was made in February 1961 by a student, but NASA responded by stating that "the first space man is not expected to have 'to go".
+The expected short flight times meant that this was overlooked, although after Alan Shepard had a launch delay of four hours, he was forced to urinate in his suit, short-circuiting some of the electrodes monitoring his vital signs.
+Gus Grissom wore two rubber pants on the second Mercury flight as a crude workaround.
+It would take until the third flight in February 1962 before a dedicated urine collection device was installed.

 Once in orbit, the spacecraft could be rotated in yaw, pitch, and roll: along its longitudinal axis (roll), left to right from the astronaut's point of view (yaw), and up or down (pitch).
 Movement was created by rocket-propelled thrusters which used hydrogen peroxide as a fuel.
 For orientation, the pilot could look through the window in front of him or he could look at a screen connected to a periscope with a camera which could be turned 360°.

 The Mercury astronauts had taken part in the development of their spacecraft, and insisted that manual control, and a window, be elements of its design.
 As a result, spacecraft movement and other functions could be controlled three ways: remotely from the ground when passing over a ground station, automatically guided by onboard instruments, or manually by the astronaut, who could replace or override the two other methods.
 Experience validated the astronauts' insistence on manual controls.
 Without them, Gordon Cooper's manual reentry during the last flight would not have been possible.